-Everyone who drives the vehicle should have full knowledge about How To Check Brake Pads by themselves.
-Checking the car’s brake pad is not only important for your car’s maintenance but also important for driver’s safety as well as passengers.
+Everyone who drives a vehicle should try to have enough knowledge and ability to learn how to check brake pads by themselves.
+Checking brakes is not a difficult task.
+Being able to monitor your car’s brake pads is not only important for your car’s maintenance but also important for your safety as a driver, as well as any passengers.

 Here is you can check your car’s brake pad with two ways: